Florence Gould: Personal life

 Florence La Caze was born in America to French parents; her father was Maximilien Lacaze, a French publisher.
 She married once.
-Her second marriage was as the third wife of Frank Jay Gould in 1923.
+Her second marriage was as the third wife of the fabulously rich Frank Jay Gould in 1923.

 Fortune and notoriety

-Gould hosted salons in their French residence through the 1920s, as she and her husband collected French Impressionist paintings.
+Gould hosted salons in their French residences since the 1920s, as she and her husband collected French Impressionist paintings.
 They also kept an open marriage, which allowed her to take lovers such as Charlie Chaplin.

 The couple owned a gambling casino and several hotels and restaurants.
-These allowed them to move money from Nazis, which caused her to be charged but never found guilty of treason by the US government.
+These allowed them to move money from Nazis, which caused her to be charged but not found guilty of treason by the US government.

 She also founded the following prizes: